China National Space Administration: Function

 CNSA was established as a government institution to develop and fulfill China's due international obligations, with the approval by the 8th National People's Congress of China (NPC).
 The 9th NPC assigned CNSA as an internal structure of the Commission of Science, Technology and Industry for National Defense (COSTIND).

 CNSA assumes the following main responsibilities: signing governmental agreements in the space area on behalf of organizations, inter-governmental scientific and technical exchanges; and also being in charge of the enforcement of national space policies and managing the national space science, technology and industry.

 China has signed governmental space cooperation agreements with Argentina, Brazil, Chile, France, Germany, India, Italy, Pakistan, Russia, Ukraine, the United Kingdom, the United States, and some other countries.
-Significant achievements have been scored in the bilateral and multilateral and technology exchanges and cooperation.
+Achievements have been scored in the bilateral and multilateral and technology exchanges and cooperation.

 Administrators

 The most recent administrator is Zhang Kejian.
 Wu Yanhua is vice-administrator and Tian Yulong is secretary general.